57. The Principles of Obeying Till Death During Trials

 from “God’s Work and Man’s Practice” in The Word Appears in the Flesh

 It can be said that whenever you encounter things that do not fit with your notions and require that you put yourself aside, these are your trials.
-Prior to God’s will being revealed, there is a rigorous test for every man, an immense trial for everyone—can you see clearly through this matter?
+Prior to God’s will being revealed, there is a rigorous test for every man, an immense trial for everyone—can you see this matter clearly?
 When God wants to try men, He always lets them make their choices before the truth of the facts has been revealed.
 This is to say that when God is trying you, He will never tell you the truth, and that is how men may be exposed.
 This is one way that God carries out His work, to see whether you understand the God of today, and to see whether you possess any reality.

 from “Only Putting the Truth Into Practice Is Having Reality” in The Word Appears in the Flesh